 Healthy soil = healthy food = healthy peopleJJ Rodale

-In many ways the work they’re doing may seem obvious and unnecessary, particularly to those of us who are are already farming this way and know it works.
-In other words, lots of small-scale regenerative farmers around the world are already demonstrating the benefits in real-time, so why bother doing the research?
+In other words, lots of gardeners and small-scale regen farmers around the world are already demonstrating the benefits in real-time.
+So why bother doing the research?

-What Rodale does is provide the hard evidence that organic methods have measurably better outcomes in terms of productivity, soil health, nutrient density, and – importantly – profitability.
+What Rodale does is provide the hard evidence that organic methods have measurably better outcomes.
+It improves productivity, soil health, nutrient density, and – importantly – profitability.

-It’s this sort of evidence that provides external credibility for training courses like Grow Great Fruit Without Chemicals, so you don’t just have to take our word for the fact it works.
+It’s this sort of evidence that provides external credibility for our training courses like Grow Great Fruit Without Chemicals.
+You don’t just have to take our word for the fact it works.